 TNO at Lowlands festival: science beyond the lab

-Various colleagues can be found at the Lowlands festival from 15th to 17th August.
-Not (only) to enjoy the music, but because they are part of Lowlands Science.
-With the help of festival-goers, TNO experts are investigating whether holding a robot hand helps with anxiety, how many microplastics clothing contains, and whether we can consider AI and machines as living.
+TNO was part of LL25 Science: the science programma of Lowlands festival.
+With the help of festival-goers, TNO experts investigated whether holding a robot hand helps with anxiety, how many microplastics clothing contains, and whether we can consider AI and machines as living.

 Microplastics: Small particles, big impact

-In a futuristic clean room, right in the middle of the second-hand clothing market, festival-goers step into the role of researcher.
-Feel the difference between natural and synthetic fabrics, put on a lab coat and see directly how many particles an outfit releases into the air.
-Chat with TNO experts about wearing behaviour, sustainability, innovation and clothing choices.
+In a futuristic clean room, right in the middle of the second-hand clothing market, festival-goers stepped into the role of researcher.
+They got to feel the difference between natural and synthetic fabrics, put on a lab coat and see directly how many particles an outfit releases into the air.
+TNO experts answered their questions on wearing behaviour, sustainability, innovation and clothing choices.
 This project has been made possible in part by NWO.

 Hold Tight: An experience that won't let you go

 Is shared fear half as bad?
-The tension builds in this film experience, the screen goes dark and then...
-Dutch Touch Society is investigating how a friendly touch from another person can change the experience of fear.
-And is holding a robot just as effective for calming nerves?
+The tension built in this film experience, the screen went dark and then...
+Dutch Touch Society investigated how a friendly touch from another person can change the experience of fear.
+And was holding a robot just as effective for calming nerves?
 This research provides TNO with important insights for application in the defence domain.
 Dutch Touch Society is a collaboration between TNO and Utrecht University, University of Twente, TU Delft, TU Eindhoven, University of Amsterdam, Tilburg and Utrecht University of Applied Sciences.

 To be or not to be: What is life/alive?

 Must something have a heartbeat or be able to reproduce, or can AI and machines also (ever) be considered as living?
-With the Origins Centre, TNO researchers dive into a question without an easy answer: what actually is life?
+With the Origins Centre, TNO researchers dove into a question without an easy answer: what actually is life?
 An interactive installation at the intersection of science and philosophy, with the help of Conversations with AI.
-This research is also made possible in part by NWO.
+This research was also made possible in part by NWO.

 Find the full programme on the Lowlands website (Dutch only):